 NRPLUS MEMBER ARTICLE T he United States has a progressive income-tax system.
 What this means is that the tax rate paid on a dollar of income depends on how much income is earned.
 As income reaches higher thresholds, each dollar above those thresholds is taxed at a higher rate.
 As a result, those earning higher incomes pay a higher average tax rate.

 Something to Consider

 If you enjoyed this article, we have a proposition for you: Join NRPLUS.
-Members get all of our content (including the magazine), no paywalls or content meters, an advertising-minimal experience, and unique access to our writers and editors (conference calls, social-media groups, etc.).
+Members get all of our content (including the magazine), no paywalls or content meters, an advertising-minimal experience, and unique access to our writers and editors (through conference calls, social media groups, and more).
 And importantly, NRPLUS members help keep NR going.
-Consider it?